-Rather, I want to show you how a few simple changes in Christmas decor packing can help you actually enjoy the process of decking the halls next year.
+I want to show you how a few simple changes in Christmas decoration organization and packing can help you more quickly enjoy the process of decking the halls next year.

 Yesterday we spent the morning taking down and packing away all of our Christmas decorations.
 And I will tell you, if there is one place in my life that I am not minimal, it is Christmas.